 He shared his plan on Twitter in hopes of receiving feedback and even helping others who might be struggling to develop their own plan.

-change.org petition detailing her concerns about hairstylists and barbers being included in phase one of the province’s relaunch plan.
+On May 4, Sarah Yoageeswaran, co-owner of Brass Cat Hair Salon, started a change.org petition detailing her concerns about hairstylists and barbers being included in phase one of the province’s relaunch plan.

 Her primary concern revolves around the fact that hairstylists and barbers cannot physically distance themselves from their customers.